ihariv/ApsisTest/README.md

 To separate the rights to groups of operations, I would introduce roles for different groups of users.

 # Others
-(copiright) Not for commercial use only
+(copyright) Not for commercial use only